 Having worked with many customers before, we are confident to say we are familiar with teeth whitening.
-We have vast experience refining our products to find the safest and most effective formula to use at home.
+In addition, we have vast experience refining our products to find the safest and most effective formula to use at home.

 Are you still confused about the question, is Hismile safe?
-We’ve gathered feedback from customers to walk you through a few myths to enable you to make a wise decision.
+We’ve gathered customer feedback to walk you through a few myths to enable you to make a wise decision.

 It is among the common myths about teeth whitening.
-Most practitioners use hydrogen peroxide as their active ingredient in their formulas, which will cause significant damage to your enamel if used often.
+Unfortunately, most practitioners use hydrogen peroxide as their active ingredient in their formulas, which will cause significant damage to your enamel if used often.

-However, this is not the case with Hismile, which contains a moderate dosage of PAP active ingredient.
+However, this is not the case with Hismile, which contains a moderate dosage of PAP active ingredients.
 Together with other components, the formula ensures maximum whitening effects without damaging your teeth.